CodeAsm/lfs-pacman/README.md

 Build these packages using the following commands.
 Just like the LFS book, these commands assume you've extracted the relevant sources and `cd`'d into the resulting directory.

+You need to be inside the chroot environment, if you quit (to backup/restore) and have the virtual kernel file system mounted. (see [Section 7.4, “Entering the Chroot Environment”](https://linuxfromscratch.org/lfs/view/stable-systemd/chapter07/chroot.html)) before continuing.

 #### zlib 1.2.11

 ```